SHelfinger/update-motd.d/README.md

 ---
 ### 20-cpu
-This .sh will out all and each core % load.
+This .sh will output all and each core % load.
 The histogram is User, Nice, System, I/O Wait and Free)

 Debian output:
 ```shell